appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/admin-settings.md

 ### Email

-You can configure email on your Appsmith instance to send invitation emails to users to join your workspace, handle user management emails such as invites and password resets.
-For more information, see [Email](/getting-started/setup/instance-configuration/email).
+You can configure email on your Appsmith instance to send users invitation emails to join your workspace, password reset notifications, etc.  For more information, see [Email](/getting-started/setup/instance-configuration/email).